- 1964 - 2013 (predominant 1972 - 2006) (Creation)

 Name of creator

-The World Bank first began lending for education projects in fiscal year 1963.
+The World Bank first began lending for education projects in fiscal year 1963 with an International Development Association (IDA) credit to Tunisia.
+The credit financed the extension of a teacher's training college and the construction and expansion of secondary and middle schools, including a new secondary school for girls.
 In October of 1963, a memorandum from the President on Proposed Bank/IDA Policies in the Field of Education was issued in which the basic policy on education projects was set forth.
 Initially, the objectives were to promote educational planning, build infrastructure, and attract additional capital investment from other donor agencies.

-Functional responsibility for education-related activities was first articulated in the organizational structure of the World Bank after the January 18, 1965, creation of the Projects Department (PRJ).
-The Projects Department, which had roots in the Technical Operations Department (September 1952 to 18 January 1965) and in the Economic Department (19 April 1948 to September 1952), was responsible for: the identification, appraisal and supervision of projects; policy formulation and research; and advice in support of the operational activities of the area departments.
+Functional responsibility for education-related activities was first articulated in the organizational structure of the World Bank in early 1963 with the creation of the Education Division in the new Department of Technical Operations.
+Ricardo Diez-Hochleitner was appointed chief of the Education Division that was charged with appraisal of educational projects submitted for financing, and for assisting countries to plan their educational investments along lines which will promote their economic development.
+The Technical Operations Department became the Projects Department (PRJ) on January 18, 1965, and was responsible for: the identification, appraisal and supervision of projects; policy formulation and research; and advice in support of the operational activities of the area departments.
 The Projects Department initially had five subordinate divisions: Agriculture Division (PRJAG); Public Utilities Division (PRJPU); Industry Division (PRJIN); Transportation Division (PRJTP); and Education Division (PRJED).

 The Bank's massive reorganization in October 1972 attempted to more effectively fuse country knowledge with sector skills.
 Sectors with a sufficient number of experts and an established lending program, such as the Education Department, were largely decentralized.
-While maintaining a centralized core staff of Department advisors, the majority of Department staff were dispersed to regional project departments in newly established Regional Vice Presidencies.
+While maintaining a centralized core staff of department advisors, the majority of department staff were dispersed to regional project departments in newly established Regional Vice Presidencies.
 The remaining centralized staff made up the sector operating departments and performed advisory services for the Regions.
 They were responsible for improving and maintaining the quality of Bank lending and related operations through: formulating policies, methodology and guidelines; providing operational support and advice; and managing related programs of recruitment assistance, staff development and education.
+In the case of the decentralized sectors (Agriculture, Education, Public Utilities, Transportation and non-African Development Finance Companies), specialized personnel assigned to Central Projects Staff were loaned tothe Regions to work under the full operational control and direction of the appropriate regional Division Chief and mission leader for the duration of the assignment.

 The Education Department, as well as other sector operating departments, reported to the newly created Vice President, Central Projects (CPSVP).
 The Vice President, Central Projects, replaced the previous Director, Projects (DRP), and reported to the Senior Vice President, Operations (SVPOP).

-On July 1, 1977, the Department was assigned a new acronym (EDC) and a Training Unit (EDCTR) was established.
-On July 1, 1983, three other units were created: Education Research Program (EDCRS); Education Operational Policy Program (EDCOP); and Education Project Related Training Program (EDCPT).
+On July 1, 1977, the Education Department was assigned a new acronym (EDC) and a Training Unit (EDCTR) was established.
+On July1, 1983, three other units were created: Education Research Program (EDCRS); Education Operational Policy Program (EDCOP); and Education Project Related Training Program (EDCPT).

 In July 1984, EDC was renamed the Education and Training Department (EDT).
 In February 1985, the subordinate units of EDT were given the status of divisions.
 This resulted in: Research Division (EDTRS); Education Policy Division (EDTEP); and Project Related Training Division (EDTPT).
 EDTPT was subsequently terminated on July 1, 1986, and EDTEP received a new acronym (EDTPD) on July 30, 1986.